galaxyproject/training-material/Proteomics/tutorials/WIP_proteinQuant_SIL.md

 > ### :pencil2: Hands-on: MS1 Feature Detection
 >
 > Here, we will use a quantitative comparison of **HEK _OR_ E.coli** cell lysate as a test dataset.
 In this experiment, the very same cell lysate was once labelled with light, once with heavy **dimethyl _OR_ SILAC** and both samples were subsequently mixed in a certain ratio.
-> Your objective in this hands-on-tutorial is to find out the correct mixing ratio. *And no, the ratio is not mentioned in the description of the dataset on PRIDE.
-We left out that particular information on purpose.
-Haha.*
+> Your objective in this hands-on-tutorial is to find out the correct mixing ratio.
+{: .hands_on}

 <a name="importing-ids"/></a>
 # Importing and Converting Peptide and Protein IDs